 processing of higher frequency sound such as speech

 discrimination of background/foreground sounds

 auditory discrimination (understanding speech sounds) especially in complex environments such as the classroom

 It is important to use the specific headphones made for this programme as poorer quality headphones (as might be used for everyday music listening) will negate the therapeutic benefits of the music.
 This is because:

-Impedance of 150 ohms slows down the sound so that it is extremely clear and sharp
+The impedance slows down the sound so that it is extremely clear and sharp

 The child listens twice a day for 20-30 minutes, whilst actively involved in almost any activity.
 For example, a child may listen whilst engaging in a core development or respiratory activity from her home programme (as prescribed by the Occupational Therapist), whilst walking the dog or during meal time.